maplesond/spectre/doc/source/flatnj.rst

 drawing of the network use a split network viewer, e.g. SplitsTree (Huson and Bryant, 2006).

 When running FlatNJ for large datasets, it is recommended to allocate more RAM for the heap space.
 Otherwise an OutOfMemoryError may occur.
 Heap space can be increased using the Java VM options ``-Xms`` or ``-Xmx``.
-See _tools for more information on how to adjust these options.
+See :ref:`tools` for more information on how to adjust these options with spectre scripts.

 The split network is constructed from a system of 4-splits.
 The input system of 4-splits must be provided using the ``-i/--in <nexus file>`` option and the output is written to the file indicated by the ``-o/--out <nexus file>``